boostercloud/booster/docs/README.md

 **Note:** You can always use the `--help` flag to get all the available options for each cli command.

+**Note:** You can always use the `--help` flag to get all the available options for each cli command.

 When finished, you'll see some scaffolding that has been generated.
 The project name will be the project's root so `cd` into it: